CSESoc-CompClub/Spring-Intro-To-Linux/README.md

 Mission 4
 - type in terminal woMAN LoveS cat
-- Use Mission 3 to determine the command
+- Use all clues so far to determine the command

 Mission 5
 - Locate the secret file by typing in terminal, limasierra -alpha